Add Instant Garlic and Citrus Sunshiney Flavor with this Homemade Mojo!

 - Suggested marinade time: Marinating time will vary based on the type of protein you’d like to use.
 Because of the amount of fresh citrus juice used in the marinade, it’s important not to marinate for too long, as it will really negatively affect the texture of meat.
 Having tested this mojo garlic marinade on a variety of different proteins with a variety of different marinating times, here’s what we suggest:

-- Seafood – at least 20 minutes & no more than 45 minutes.
+- Seafood – at least 20 minutes and no more than 45 minutes.

-- Chicken & pork – at least 4 hours & up to 6 hours for maximum flavor.
+- Chicken and pork – at least 4 hours and up to 6 hours for maximum flavor.

-- Beef & lamb – at least 12 hours & up to 24 hours for maximum flavor.
+- Beef and lamb – at least 12 hours and up to 24 hours for maximum flavor.

 - 10-Minute Meal Prep: If you’d like to marinate something later in the week, I suggest making the marinade in advance, whenever you’re meal prepping for the week.
 Store it in a jar or an airtight container for up to 5 days – the flavors meld together even more as the marinade sits.
 At least 4 hours before you’re ready to hit the grill, simply pour the marinade over whatever meat or veggies you’re using it on – easy peasy!